Want to know how to schedule Facebook posts?

 Posting the same post 7 times in a week is OBNOXIOUS.

 But posting the same great content 2-3 times a year is SMART.

-The 3 pillars of great content
+The 3 pillars of a great Facebook Post

 Now that you know how to use Post Planner to create a fantastic content schedule, let’s make sure that you can create and identify great content.